Send the link below via email or IMCopy

 (less gov't control, steps toward a more democratic process throughout the Soviet Union).

 The Gorbachev/Reagan friendship: INF Treaty (Intermediate-Range Nuclear Forces Treaty) lessened military spending and established better relations between the U.S. and S.U.

 Soviet Union Collapses

-December 1991, 14 non-Russian republics declared independence from Soviet Union.
+December 1991, 14 non-Russian republics declared independence from the Soviet Union.

 "Morning in America," 1984 Campaign Ad

 Reagan, perhaps unknowingly, approved the sale of arms to Iran.

 In exchange, Iran promised to help win the release of seven American hostages in Lebanon.